LyeosMaouli/stl-dimensions-analyzer/README.md

 ### No GUI Dialog Appears

 - Check if dialog is behind other windows
-- Fallback text input will be available
 - Ensure tkinter is installed (usually bundled with Python)
+- Try running from command line to see error messages

 ### "No STL files found"

-- Verify files have `.stl` extension
+- Verify files have `.stl` extension (case insensitive)
+- Try toggling the "Include subfolders" option
-- Check if files are corrupted
+- Check if files are corrupted or in use by other applications

-- Ensure you selected the correct folder
+### Performance Issues with Large Collections

+- Consider processing smaller batches
+- Ensure sufficient disk space for output files
+- Close other applications if memory is limited

 ### Permission Errors

 - Run as administrator (Windows) or with sudo (Linux/Mac)
 - Check folder write permissions
 - Choose a different output location

+## 🆕 Version History

+### v1.1.0 - GUI with Recursive Search

+- Added modern GUI interface
+- Implemented recursive folder scanning
+- Real-time progress tracking
+- Integrated results viewer
+- Background processing with threading

+### v1.0.0 - Initial Release

+- Command-line interface
+- Basic STL dimension analysis
+- CSV export functionality

 ## 🤝 Contributing